 After The Atomic War the world is divided into three states.
-London is a city in Oceania, ruled by a party who has total control over all its citizens.
+London is a city in Oceania, ruled by a party that has total control over all its citizens.
 Winston Smith is one of the bureaucrats, rewriting history in one of the departments.
 One day he commits the crime of falling in love with Julia.
-They try to escape Big Brother's listening and viewing devices, but, of course, nobody can really escape...
+They try to escape Big Brother's listening and viewing devices, but, of course, nobody can really escape.
 Written by

 This is our land.
 A land of peace and of plenty.
 A land of harmony and hope.
 This is our land.
 Oceania.
 These are our people.
 The workers, the strivers, the builders.
 These are our people.
 The builders of our world, struggling, fighting, bleeding, dying.
 On the streets of our cities and on the far-flung battlefields.
 Fighting against the mutilation of our hopes and dreams.
 Who are they?

 After the end credits finish and the screen goes black, the monotonous end-title music keeps droning on for nine more minutes.
 See more »

 Accurate and powerful rendering of a timely piece of work

 From the opening shot of "Nineteen Eighty Four" the viewer is plunged right into the hellhole of Oceania and the ultimate totalitarian nightmare.
 Whilst the year 1984 may be long past us, the essential themes of George Orwell's best known work still remain as timely and as relevant as ever.

 Winston Smith (John Hurt) is a drone worker in the Bureau of Information, and his job is to edit the news in accordance with the needs of the governing Party (which is in continual, seemingly endless war with Eurasia and other opposing states).
 He must also refer to the dictionary of Newsspeak, which is the government's language for the distribution of information.